GOP congressman taunts Michael Cohen ahead of public hearing

 Asked whether his tweet to Cohen should be perceived as a threat, Gaetz responded: “Absolutely not.”

-“We’re witness testing, not witness tampering, and when witnesses come before Congress their truthfulness and veracity are in question and we have the opportunity to test them,” he told reporters outside his office.
+“We’re witness testing, not witness tampering, and when witnesses come before Congress their truthfulness and veracity are in question, and we have the opportunity to test them,” he told reporters outside his office.

-A spokesman for House Minority Leader Kevin McCarthy didn’t immediately respond to a request for comment
+A spokesman for House Minority Leader Kevin McCarthy didn’t immediately respond to a request for comment.

-Trump’s fixer-turned-foe was testifying to the Senate intelligence committee behind closed doors Tuesday when Gaetz fired off his tweet.
+Trump’s fixer-turned-foe was testifying to the Senate intelligence committee behind closed doors on Tuesday when Gaetz fired off his tweet.

 “Hey @MichaelCohen212 – Do your wife & father-in-law know about your girlfriends?
 Maybe tonight would be a good time for that chat.
 I wonder if she’ll remain faithful when you’re in prison.
 She’s about to learn a lot…” the tweet said.
 It was not clear what prompted the allegation.